AI, Jobs, and the Automation Trap: Where Is HCI?: Any Alternatives Fostering Augmentation?

-\textbf{Healthcare.} AI systems such as diagnostic assistants analyze patient data to provide clinicians with actionable insights, helping to improve decision-making in high-stakes environments.
+AI systems such as diagnostic assistants analyze patient data to provide clinicians with actionable insights, helping to improve decision-making in high-stakes environments.
 For example, it has been shown that adapted LLMs can outperform medical experts in clinical text summarization tasks, including summarizing radiology reports, patient questions, progress notes, and doctor–patient dialogue~\cite{van2024adapted}.
 As LLM-generated summaries were rated as equivalent or superior to those created by medical experts in terms of completeness, correctness, and conciseness, by integrating such models into clinical workflows could alleviate the documentation burden and allow clinicians to allocate more time to patient care.
 However, as Autor~\cite{Autor2024} highlights, the effectiveness of such tools depends on the ability of healthcare professionals to understand and utilize them appropriately.
 For example, a recent study by Nikhil Agarwal et al. demonstrated that while AI diagnostic tools performed at least as accurately as nearly two-thirds of radiologists in an experimental setting, they did not improve the quality of diagnoses.
 The key issue was that radiologists often misinterpreted or misused the AI's predictions.
 Confident AI predictions were frequently overridden by clinicians, and when AI expressed uncertainty, doctors often relied on these predictions even when their own assessments were better~\cite{agarwal2023combining}.
-Research evidence also suggests that AI tools can help reduce reduce burnout among healthcare professionals by automating routine tasks and alleviating cognitive load~\cite{liu2022hipal}.
-This aligns with the principles of HCAI, which prioritize augmentation over replacement, ensuring that technology supports both the quality of patient care and the well-being of healthcare workers.
+Research evidence also suggests that AI tools can help reduce burnout among healthcare professionals by automating routine tasks and alleviating cognitive load~\cite{liu2022hipal}.
+Centered on augmentation rather than replacement, this example illustrates how HCAI principles can guide the development of AI systems that enhance both patient care and healthcare worker well-being.